Glen Kenny

 • Human thermoregulation

-• Global heating and population health
+• Global warming and population health

 • Heat stress in vulnerable populations — older adults and individuals with chronic disease